marciogualtieri/provisionapi/README.md

 Note also the provisioning class `AmazonInstanceProvisioner`, which encapsulates the functionality required to interact with Amazon Web Services.

-This class implements the interface `InstanceProvisioner` and uses [AWS SDK Java](https://aws.amazon.com/sdk-for-java/), specifically the EC2 client.
+This class implements the interface `InstanceProvisioner` and uses the [Java AWS SDK](https://aws.amazon.com/sdk-for-java/), specifically the EC2 client.

 ### Storing State and Tokens